This page contains descriptions of the fields and options available when setting up VCS roots using Perforce.

 Specify the user login name.

-Specify the password.
+Specify the password or ticket.

 Check this option to enable ticket-based authentication.
 This option is enabled by default and not displayed since TeamCity 2017.1